 Medical Students, Residents, and Fellows

 The Division of Palliative Care Medicine, Department of Oncology, University of Alberta offers a fully funded one-year Program of Added Competence in Palliative Medicine.
-The program is accredited by the Royal College of Physicians and Surgeons of Canada, and the College of Family Physicians of Canada, and is open to physicians who have completed requirements for certification by either of the Colleges.
+The program is accredited by the College of Family Physicians of Canada, and is open to physicians who have completed requirements for certification by the College.

 Clinical experiences include a tertiary palliative care unit, consultation services in the home, hospices, acute care hospitals, and outpatient clinics.
 A seminar series is provided, and trainees also complete a scholarly project.